qwj/python-proxy/README.rst

 Python 3.6
 -----------

 *Python 3.5* added new syntax *async def* and *await* to make asyncio programming easier. *Python 3.6* added new syntax *formatted string literals*.
-This tool is to demonstrate how compact these new syntax can be.
-It includes many features, and is also fully ready for production usage.
+This tool is to demonstrate these new syntax so the minimal Python requirement is *Python 3.6*.
+It has many features, and is also fully ready for production usage.

 Installation
 -----------